 I like to play this fun game with my husband’s lunch.
 I make recipes at home to share here and then put them in his lunch without any explanation.
 At some point during the day, I get a text from him asking what it is along with his thoughts.
-I totally did that with this pumpkin butter prosciutto toast.
+I totally did that with this homemade pumpkin butter and the pumpkin butter toast.

 what goes well with pumpkin butter